Jane co-founded Your Story Here Video Biography, a documentary production company that specializes in creating video biographies.

-How to Edit Video on a PC
+How to Edit Videos on a Computer

 One thing about this tech revolution is that we now have more technology than many of us know how to use!
 And that applies to video and video editing on your PC.
 I am willing to bet that you have all the gizmos and gadgets you need to turn raw family footage into something snappier.

 So in this tutorial, I will show you—step by step—how to spin video straw into video gold by editing your own video on your Windows PC.

 If you Google the words "video editing software," you will see endless video editing programs.
 It can be very confusing.
 Ignore them all.
 For home video editing on a PC, Microsoft gives you Windows Movie Maker for free.

 Check your PC right now under programs and see if you have it.
 If not, download it from Microsoft.
 You will be ready to edit video on your PC in no time at all!

 Step 2: Check Out the Movie Maker Interface

 When you double-click the Movie Maker icon, the program opens up right away.
 It's nice and simple.
 Here is what it looks like.
 (Your screen will not look exactly like mine.
 I have added the red frames and letters as well as imported some media assets into the project.)